 Years 12 and 13

-Students in years 12 and 13 follow the OCR Philosophy and Ethics A Level course.
+Students in year 12 begin the two year OCR Religious Studies A Level course.
+This course is made up of three components, which students will be assessed on at the end of the two year course.
+The three components are: Philosophy of religion, religion and ethics and development in Christian thought.
 This includes an examination of the arguments for the existence of God and challenges to religious belief, as well as a consideration of key ethical theories as applied to a range of ethical issues such as genetic engineering and war.
 Students will consider key ideas from Greek philosophers such as Plato and Aristotle, medieval thinkers such as Aquinas, Anselm and Gaunilo, and enlightenment thinkers such as Hume, Descartes and Paley.